Hockley Heath

 Hockley Heath is a village and civil parish within the Metropolitan Borough of Solihull, West Midlands, England.
-The village is to the south of the West Midlands conurbation, 12 mi southeast of Birmingham 5.5 mi from Solihull town centre and 13 mi north of Stratford-upon-Avon.
+The village is to the south of the West Midlands conurbation, 12 mi south-east of Birmingham 5.5 mi from Solihull town centre and 13 mi north of Stratford-upon-Avon.
 Hockley Heath is in the Arden area and borders Warwickshire and the District of Stratford-on-Avon to the south, with some parts of the village on either side of the border.
 It incorporates the hamlet of Nuthurst, and has a history dating back to the year 705 AD as a wood owned by Worcester Cathedral.
 The 2011 Census gives the population of Hockley Heath civil parish as 2,038.
+Today the village serves commuters to both London and Birmingham via local transport connections, and is the home of the Vintage Sports-Car Club.

 History

 Nuthurst

 The area known as Nuthurst derives its name from the Anglo Saxon Hnuthyrste, meaning Nut Wood, a woodland that covered what is now Nuthurst, along with the hamlet of Illshaw Heath, within the larger Forest of Arden.